-The end of this story has yet to be written, but we guess that thanks to the innate ability of the editor to be ahead of his time, the company will long remain at the forefront of the publishing business.
-Taschen is already working on future strategies, led by among others, the digital director and one of the brains of the company, the Brazilian Julius Wiedemann.
+The end of this story has yet to be written, but we guess that thanks to the innate ability of the editor being ahead of his time, the company will long remain at the forefront of the publishing business.
+Taschen is already working on future strategies, led by among others, the digital director and one of the brains of the company, Julius Wiedemann.
 He is convinced that in two or three years, a new publishing model will be defined and roughly divided into physical books printed on paper and informative books in digital format. ■